Q-lumps on a Domain Wall with a Spin-Orbit Interaction: Model

 \subsection{Q-lumps}

-The model with Lagrangian (\ref{Lagr}) in three-dimensional spacetime was studied in detail by Robert Leese in paper \cite{Leese}: he managed to find explicit form of solitonic solutions having both topological and Noether charges related respectively to homotopic group ${\pi_2(S^2)=\mathbb{Z}}$ and to internal rotation with constant velocity around $S_3$ (one can notice that potential term breaks O(3) symmetry of the model to O(2)).
+The model with Lagrangian (\ref{Lagr}) in three-dimensional spacetime was studied in detail by Robert Leese in Ref. \cite{Leese}: he managed to find an explicit form of solitonic solutions having both topological and Noether charges related, respectively, to homotopic group ${\pi_2(S^2)=\mathbb{Z}}$ and to internal rotation with constant velocity around $S_3$ [one can notice that potential term breaks O(3) symmetry of the model to O(2)].
 These solitons were named "Q-lumps" (by analogy with S.~Coleman's "Q-balls" \cite{Coleman}).
-They are not forbidden by Derrick's theorem (e.g. \cite{Derrick}) as they are not static and are stabilized by charge.
-Let's write them and their properties explicitly.
+They are not forbidden by Derrick's theorem (e.g., Ref. \cite{Derrick}) as they are not static and are stabilized by charge.
+Let us write them and their properties explicitly.